Morgritech/MT-arduino-cli-scripts/README.md

 - arduino-boards.txt
 - arduino-libs.txt

-These files are used by setup/build scripts to automatically install the required libraries defined in `arduino-libs.txt`, and build/compile/upload the project for all required boards defined in `arduino-libs.txt`.
+These files are used by setup/build scripts to automatically install the required libraries defined in `arduino-libs.txt`, and build/compile/upload the project for all required boards defined in `arduino-boards.txt`.
 The required Arduino cores are extracted from the defined boards and installed.
 Binaries from the build process when running the scripts will be created in a folder called `build`.

 Example content for arduino-boards.txt is shown below: